-- 6.1 The counterparty list and associated increased limits, approved at the last meeting and implemented on 2 January 2018 are: - H.M.
-Government (Debt Management Office): Unlimited - UK Clearing Banks and their wholly owned subs: £25m (per group) - An overseas bank Group: £25m (e.g. Handelsbanken) - Local Authorities, Police & Fire Authorities and Nationalised Industries: £25m per Authority - AAA-rated Cash Funds: £25m per Fund - Other Building Societies (Nationwide, Coventry, Leeds and Yorkshire): up to £25m per Society depending on rating - The custodian of the Pension Fund's assets £30 million, this limit can be temporarily increased by a further £20 million by the Head of Investments and Treasury Management, for a maximum of 1 week at a time.
-Any such increase must be reported to the Strategic Director Finance, Governance and Support within 1 week, specifying why the increase was needed. - 6.2 In order to keep abreast of a volatile market, which is often fuelled by rumours, the policy can be changed at any time by the Strategic Director Finance, Governance and Support, with subsequent reporting to this committee.
-The Head of Investments or the Treasury Manager can delete names from the list, but cannot add them, and can reduce limits but cannot increase them. - 6.3 As at 31 December 2017, the Fund had £448.5 million invested with approved counterparties at an average rate of 0.42%. - 6.4 The attached graph (Appendix A) shows the maturity profile of cash invested.
-It also shows the average rate of interest obtained on the investments for each time period.
-For example, 19.26% of the Fund's cash investments are repayable in the period 2 weeks to 1 month at an average interest rate of 0.34%. - 6.5 The Treasury Manager is under instruction to keep at least 50% of cash investments relatively liquid (one month or less), in order to fund pension payments and investments.
+- 6.1 In order to keep abreast of a volatile market, which is often fuelled by rumours, the policy can be changed at any time by the Strategic Director Finance, Governance and Support, with subsequent reporting to this committee.
+The Head of Investments or the Treasury Manager can delete names from the list, but cannot add them, and can reduce limits but cannot increase them. - As at 31 March 2018, the Fund had £485.9 million invested with approved counterparties at an average rate of 0.56%.
+This is an increase of £37.4 million over the last quarter.
+Rates have also risen as demand for cash has outstripped supply, as local authority finances are squeezed towards the end of the financial year. - 6.4 The attached graph (Appendix A) shows the maturity profile of cash invested.
+It also shows the average rate of interest obtained on the investments for each time period. - 6.5 The Treasury Manager is under instruction to keep at least 50% of cash investments relatively liquid (one month or less), in order to fund pension payments and investments.
+At the 31 March 2018, 51.64% (£250.9m) of the investments would mature within one month.

-At the 31 December 2017, 53.3% (£249m) of the investments would mature within one month.
+CONTACT OFFICER: Paul Campbell - Head of Investments and Treasury Management

-CONTACT OFFICER: Paul Campbell - Head of Investments and Treasury Management TEL.
+TEL.
 NO.: (01642) 729024

-APPENDIX A - Outstanding maturities, as at the end of December 2017
+APPENDIX A - Outstanding maturities, as at the end of March 2018